Skip to main content

 What is the annual declaration and what do I need to do?

 To maintain your registration, you must complete an annual declaration around the time of your registration date.
 You’ll be able to do this in your MySSSC account.
+We’ll have guidance on how to do this on our website.

 You’ll need to confirm your personal and employment details or provide updated details and pay your annual fee.
 This replaces the previous five yearly registration renewal.
+Annual declarations don’t need to be endorsed by employers.

 If I have more than one registration will I need to do more than one annual declaration?